nuxt/test-utils/docs/content/en/index.md

 ---
 title: Introduction
-description: Easily create tests for your NuxtJS projects/modules
+description: Easily create tests for your Nuxt projects and modules
 position: 1
 category: ''
 categoryPosition: 1